Ranger-4297/TeenageClub/Pages/About/ModerationGuides.md

 #### OI.
 2

-Any users with a server profile picture that breaks the [../ServerRules] will be muted untill they have changed or removed it.
+Any users with a server profile picture that breaks the a <a href="./Rules">ServerRules</a> will be muted untill they have changed or removed it.

 <br>